ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 4. Accept the **Terms of Use** and click **Create** to provision a new {{site.data.keyword.powerSys_notm}}.

-Refer to the following table for more information on each {site.data.keyword.powerSys_notm}} instance field.
+Refer to the following table for more information on each {{site.data.keyword.powerSys_notm}} instance field.

 <table>
   <caption>